gmac/pods.js/README.md

 While listing module dependencies, you may include `"mmd"` as an identifier to have MMD provide a reference to itself.
 This is handy for including a local reference to MMD within an encapsulated module scope.
 While a module can *technically* reference MMD through the scope chain, local references keep things tidy.

-	// Define a module without dependencies.
 	mmd.define("demo", function() {
 		return {};
 	});

-	mmd.define("main", ["mmd"] function( mmd ) {
+	// Require "mmd" as a local resource, then use it to require other modules. mmd.define("main", ["mmd"] function( mmd ) {
 		if ( window.isDemo ) {
 			mmd.require( "demo" );
 		}
 	});

+	mmd.require("main");

-Modules may be defined in any order, however, all definitions should precede your first `require` call.
-A good practice is to define a `"main"` module for launching your application, and then require `"main"` as your last line of code.
-For example, here's a simple modular application:
+Modules may be defined in any order, however, all `define` calls should precede your first `require` call.
+A good practice is to define a `"main"` module for launching your application, and then require `"main"` as your final line of code.
+For example, here's a simple modular application pattern:

-	// Create an application scope...
+	// 1) Create an application scope...
 	(function() {
 		"use strict";

-		// Define all application modules...
+		// 2) Define all application modules...
-		mmd.define("demo", function() {
+		mmd.define("module1", function() {
 			return {};
 		});

+		mmd.define("module2", function() {
+			return {};
+		});

-		// Define a "main" module to launch your application... mmd.define("main", ["mmd"] function( mmd ) {
+		// 3) Define a "main" module for bootstrapping your application... mmd.define("main", ["mmd"] function( mmd ) {
-			if ( window.isDemo ) {
+			if ( window.someCondition ) {
-				mmd.require( "demo" );
+				mmd.require( ["module1", "module2"] );
 			}
 		});

-		// Require "main" to start your application. mmd.require("main");
+		// 4) Require "main" to run your application. mmd.require("main");
 	}());